ReflectionHLE/ReflectionHLE/notes-restoration.md

 Wolf4SDL source port by Moritz "Ripper" Kroll.
 GFXV_APO.H and AUDIOWL6.H were both modified as required.

+Similarly, there is the FOREIGN\JAPAN\GFXV_WJ6.H header file, based on recreated definitions coming from choksta.

 Recreated code for Super 3-D Noah's Ark (DOS port) was added, based on earlier research work done for the ECWolf source port by Braden Obrzut.
 Furthermore, it turned out the original EXE contains a lot of debugging information, including